Helicity Softer Dipole Pomeron Model for Vector Meson Photoproduction by Arbitrarily Polarized Photons: Introduction

-Beyond this application to the new physics search in particle astrophysics, the exclusive photoproductions/leptoproductions of vector mesons (VMs)\footnote[2]{These processes are also referred to as the diffractive vector-meson production processes.} by itself is one of the cleanest processes to investigate different aspects of strong interaction, such as the soft regime physics and the nucleon structure.
-Particularly, the VM productions by real or virtual polarized photons provide a unique probe to understand the spin structure of the hadron and spin characteristics of the strong interaction \cite{spinphysics1,spinphysics2}.
-New opportunities to achieve this probe arise in \emph{VM photoproduction by the circularly/elliptically polarized photons} at future GlueX \& CLAS12 runs\cite{newGXC}, and in the VM electroproduction by polarized electron beams producing elliptically polarized virtual photons at the under-construction electron-ion colliders EIC \cite{EIC} \& EicC \cite{EicC}, and at other proposed electron-hadron colliders like LHeC and FCC-eh \cite{LHeC}.
-We will improve the model of this high-energy polarized process $\ga(p_{\ga},\lam_{\ga}) N(p_{N})\rightarrow V(p_{V},\lam_{V})N'(p'_{N})$ to give implication of a deeper understanding of the strong interaction and the advanced analysis method like partial-wave analysis for circular polarization\cite{PWAcirc} in these future experiments as the ultimate tools for high-precision QCD studies.
+Beyond this application to the new physics search in particle astrophysics, exclusive vector meson (VM) photoproduction and leptoproduction\footnote[1]{These processes are also referred to as the diffractive vector-meson production processes.} are among the cleanest processes to investigate different aspects of strong interaction, including physics of soft interaction and the hadron structure.
+Particularly, the exclusive VM productions by polarized real/virtual photons \emph{provide a unique lens to study spin physics in the strong interaction, from the parton distribution and spin structure of hadrons to the helicity characteristics of dynamics} \footnote[2]{Investigation of the helicity-dependent generalized parton distributions in protons in \cite{spinphysics11,spinphysics12}; the role of spin-flip in the dynamics in \cite{spinphysics2}; and a review of the spin role in lepton-hadron scattering with dominant soft effect in \cite{spinRegge}}.
+New opportunities to attain these probes with high-precision data have recently arisen in \emph{VM photoproduction by the circularly polarized photons} at future GlueX \& CLAS12 runs\cite{newGXC1,newGXC2,newGXC3}, and in the VM electroproduction by polarized electron beams producing elliptically polarized virtual photons at the under-construction electron-ion colliders EIC at BNL \cite{EIC1,EIC2} \& EicC in China \cite{EicC1,EicC2}, and at other planed electron-hadron colliders like LHeC and FCC-eh at CERN \cite{LHeC}, We improve the model of this high-energy polarized process $\gamma(p_{\gamma},\lambda_{\gamma}) N(p_{N})\rightarrow V(p_{V},\lambda_{V})N'(p'_{N})$\footnote[3]{The centre-of-mass (CM) energy is $W=\sqrt{s},s=2E_{\gamma}m_{N}+m_{N}^{2}$ and the squared momentum-transfer is $t=(p_{V}-p_{\gamma})^{2}$.} to approach a deeper understanding of the strong interaction and to enable the advanced analysis method like partial-wave analysis for circular polarization\cite{PWAcirc}.